 If you’ve gotten sick and you’re not sure why, we can test food for E. coli, coliform, listeria, and salmonella with one test.
-Your results are available within 8-10 business days for only $199.
+Send us 60g or 4 TB and we’ll have your results in 8-10 business days for only $199.

 If you want to test for a specific bacteria, we can do that too.
 Single tests for specific bacteria are available here.
-Don’t see what you need?
+We can also test food for allergens like peanuts, soy, dairy, etc. Don’t see what you need?
 Call us-we can test for just about anything.

 Order Online 24/7